 Parties to the United Nations Framework Convention on Climate Change (UNFCCC) are required to regularly submit greenhouse gas inventories.
 These national inventories must be transparent, accurate, complete, consistent and comparable (TACCC).

 Australia has prepared and submitted national inventories for many years.
 We use this experience and expertise to assist developing countries in the Asia-Pacific region to enhance their MRV capacity.
 Establishing robust systems for MRV is fundamental to effective domestic climate action.
-These systems also underpin implementation of Nationally Determined Contributions (NDC)s under the Paris Agreement.
+These systems also underpin implementation of Nationally Determined Contributions under the Paris Agreement.

 Global Forest Observations Initiative

 The Global Forest Observations Initiative (GFOI) is an international partnership helping developing countries build robust MRV systems.
 It assists countries to accurately calculate changes to their forests and the contribution of greenhouse gas emissions from forest destruction and degradation.

 The GFOI supports the integration of satellite data and ground-based measurements to assist countries to generate a full account of forest resources and emissions from land use changes.

 Australia leads the development of the GFOI Methods and Guidance Documentation.
 This resource provides practical advice to help developing country partners establish forest monitoring systems that comply with international requirements.

 - The World Bank’s Forest Carbon Partnership Facility (FCPF)

 - The Committee on Earth Observation Satellites